yienyoong/tp/docs/UserGuide.md

 * Prefixed parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* For a smooth user experience, please refer to the [Input Formats](#input-formats) section below for more information regarding the input accepted by the commands.

 </div>

 ### Adding a student record: `add`